-Mao Feng
+Mao Feng (2025 Spring Harvest)

-from €11.00
+from €9.00

 Mao Feng is one of the most esteemed Chinese green teas, recognized for its tender buds and elegant appearance.
 The young leaves are plump, covered with fine silver hairs, and often accompanied by golden tips known as “golden pieces.”
 Carefully hand-fried, the leaves are slightly rolled, displaying a yellowish-green color with silvery sheen.